 - Offer vital financial and administrative support for threatened Cuban scholars so that they can continue their work in safety.

 - Strengthen teaching, research, and public programming in the humanities on Cuba in the United States.

 - Expand the demographic composition of U.S. university faculties to include more scholars of Latin American origin, specifically from Cuba.

 - Partner with other Hispanic-serving educational institutions in the United States to support threatened scholars from Latin America and the Caribbean.

-The fellowship program, to last a maximum of one semester per scholar, will furnish a stipend and travel expenses.
+The fellowship program, to last a maximum of one semester (four months) per scholar, will furnish a stipend and travel expenses.
 The program will also cover relocation expenses for each scholar and their families.
 A total of twelve resident fellowships will be awarded during the three-year duration of the program (January 2023–June 2026).
 By limiting the fellowship to one semester per scholar, the program will reach a large number of persons as well as cover a broad range of disciplines, such as literature, art, music, and journalism.